Kingxukai/linux/Documentation/admin-guide/media/opera-firmware.rst

 Copy them into /lib/firmware/ .

-After that the driver can load the firmware
-(if you have enabled firmware loading in kernel config and have hotplug running).
+After that the woke driver can load the woke firmware (if you have enabled firmware loading in kernel config and have hotplug running).